asterics/AsTeRICS/Documentation/docs/README.md

 ## Why AsTeRICS?

-There are many Assistive Technologies available on the market, but in many cases they are too expensive or not suitable for a certain combination of disabilities.
+There are many Assistive Technologies available on the market, but in many cases they are too expensive or not suitable for a certain combination of disabilities. **AsTeRICS** improves this situation:

-**AsTeRICS**

- * provides support for many consumer devices which can be used as input devices (e.g. switches, eye-tracker, webcam, ...).
+ * provides support for many consumer devices which can be used as input devices (e.g. switches, eye-tracker, webcam, ...)
- * let's you combine several input devices depending on your capabilities (e.g. 2 switches + 1 eye-tracker).
+ * possibilities to combine several input devices depending on your capabilities (e.g. 2 switches + 1 eye-tracker)
- * provides support for many use cases (e.g. computer control, environmental control).
+ * flexibility allows many different use cases (e.g. computer control, environmental control)
- * has more than 160 plugins.
+ * more than 160 plugins can be combined in order to create individually tailored solutions
- * allows easily customizing existing solutions or designing new ones.
+ * allows easily customizing existing solutions or designing new ones
- * is Open Source, which means that it is free forever and others can contribute to the framework.
+ * is Open Source, and therefore free forever and open for contributions by anyone

 ## Partners & Funding

-The creation of the web page was funded by the City of Vienna, MA23, in course of the project **StudyATHome Internationally** (Grant Nr.
+The creation of this web page was funded by the City of Vienna, MA23, in course of the project **StudyATHome Internationally** (Grant Nr.
 22-07).
-The underlying technologies were funded by several other projects, see [About Us](/get-involved/About-us).
+The underlying technologies were funded by several other projects (see [About Us](/get-involved/About-us)).

 <div>
 <b-container fluid class="p-4">